DMSO Could Save Millions From Brain and Spinal Injury

 In short, as far as I know, no comparable agent exists for lowering ICP (one of the greatest challenges in neurocritical care), and in turn, many (unsuccessful) agents have been tried (in part because what works in animals often does translate to human brains).

 Note: one monkey study that compared mannitol to DMSO in experimentally induced missile (bullet) injuries found DMSO created significantly better cerebral perfusion, and had a 86% survival rate (vs. 75% for mannitol and 55% for the untreated group).
+Those results were then confirmed in a followup study.

 Furthermore, beyond directly removing edema (water) from the brain and bringing it back to the bloodstream (which is how it lowers ICP), limited experiments done in humans show DMSO is somehow able to reduce the spilling of blood into the brain (the mechanisms of which has not been worked out).